Cernovich: Epstein Arrest Shows 'Andrew Breitbart's Spirit is Alive And Well' | Breitbart

-Filmmaker and author Mike Cernovich, who recently won a case to unseal court documents related to child sex trafficking charges against billionaire Jeffrey Epistein today, hailed the victory as a historic win for independent citizen journalism.
+Filmmaker and author Mike Cernovich, who recently won a case to unseal court documents related to child sex trafficking charges against billionaire Jeffrey Epstein, today hailed the victory as a historic win for independent citizen journalism.

 “This victory shows that Andrew Breitbart’s spirit is alive and well,” said Cernovich in a comment to Breitbart News.